 Mental Models are how Charlie refers to the key ideas in each discipline.
 Each idea is a concept (or model) about how the world really works that can be used to understand and solve real problems and predict real outcomes.Andrew McVagh

 We can't all be like Charlie.
 But we can dedicate some time to study different paradigms, to become more like Swiss army knives.

-Leave the comfort zone.
+Leave your intellectual comfort zone.
 It doesn't feel nice to encounter information that clashes with your worldview.
-Feel the urge to reject this cognitive dissonance, accept the discomfort, and move forward.
+Feel the urge to reject this cognitive dissonance, accept the discomfort and move forward.

 Stop identifying with your ideas.
 We're inclined to see our ideas as an extension of ourselves.
 If our ideas are criticized, we defend them with passion.
 This makes it hard to let go, hard to learn.
 Detach yourself from your ideas.